saltylighter1828/blockchain-infra-playbook/monitoring/grafana/README.md

 # Grafana Monitoring Dashboard

-Built a Grafana dashboard using Prometheus and node_exporter to monitor the Ethereum node host on WSL2.
-What started as a basic dashboard has now been expanded into a more structured monitoring view with separate sections for host health, storage, network activity, and Lighthouse consensus-client health.
+Built a Grafana dashboard using Prometheus and node_exporter to monitor an Ethereum node stack running on WSL2.
+What started as a basic system-health view has now grown into a more complete operator dashboard with separate sections for host health, storage, network activity, Lighthouse consensus-client monitoring, and Nethermind execution-client monitoring.

-The goal was to move beyond simple “is it running?” checks and build a dashboard that helps spot system behaviour, resource pressure, storage trends, and Ethereum client sync issues before they become incidents.
+The goal was to move beyond simple “is it running?” checks and build something that helps spot system behaviour, resource pressure, storage trends, disk activity, and Ethereum client sync issues before they become incidents.

 ---